How To Choose The Best Workaway Host

 DO YOU WANT TO LIVE HERE?

 Workaway is more than just a place to sleep.
 You are meant to learn more about other cultures, to find a home.
-I loved Uig, but it was small and isolated, and transportation was limited.
-There was a small pub and a Post Office that was a grocery store, too.
+I loved Uig, but it was a small and isolated place, and transportation options were limited.
+There was a small pub and a Post Office that also served as a grocery store.
 The isolation allowed for a lot of self-reflection

 WILL THIS WORK MAKE ME HAPPY, MAKE ME FEEL FULFILLED?

 I chose workaway because I needed a place to stay after I finished my studies.
-I thought, "Hey, a hostel is grand, a free place to stay, a chance to meet people."
-I didn’t care about the work, the location looked beautiful.
-I should have thought more about the work I would be doing and if it would benefit me.
+I thought, "Hey, a hostel is grand, a free place to stay, and meet people."
+I didn’t care about the work.
+The location looked beautiful.
+I should have given more thought to the work I would be doing and whether it would benefit me.

 REMEMBER IT IS A TRANSACTION!
 SELL YOURSELF AND THE HOST NEEDS TO SELL THEMSELVES TOO!!

-I should have looked more into the type of work I would be doing.
+I should have looked into the type of work I would be doing more often.
 I didn’t even ask!
-I just assumed “classic hostel work” whatever that would be.
+I just assumed “classic hostel work,” whatever that would be.
 I spent at least 5 hours cleaning a day.

 Also, look into the place, especially if it is a hostel.
 ASK FOR THE NAME.
-Often the sites don't disclose this information, ask for these details!
-Read the reviews, a 5* place will mean extra work for you, a low star may mean a shitty situation for you.
-Ask your host questions, get to know them and their expectations.
+Often, the sites don't disclose this information, so ask for these details!
+Read the reviews; a 5-star place will mean extra work for you, while a low star may indicate a less-than-ideal situation for you.
+Ask your host questions, get to know them, and their expectations.

 THINK ABOUT WHAT MAKES YOU THE HAPPIEST.

 I am an introvert.
 After working all day, I enjoy having some space and alone time.
-While living in a hostel finding my alone space to decompress after work was difficult.
-The team used to laugh because I had a corner, they'd go "There's Renée in her spot!"
+While living in a hostel, finding my own space to decompress after work was difficult.
+The team used to laugh because I had a corner; they'd go, "There's Renée in her spot!"

 ASK FOR THE DETAILS!

 Do you get a food stipend?
 What are the working conditions?
-How many hours, what do they expect, what the work is like?
-Is it only you or is there another workawayer?
+How many hours, what do they expect, what is the work like?
+Is it only you, or is there another workawayer?
 How many days off, etc. Don’t just show up, as I did.
 Understand what is going to happen and what the work entails?
-For instance, my place gave a stipend and I was unaware because I didn't ask.
+For instance, my place offered a stipend, but I was unaware because I hadn't asked.
 It was a happy surprise!

-Remember to think about yourself and the situation you’ll be in and where you’ll thrive.
-In the end, workaway is a great learning opportunity not only for a specific field, and culture but about yourself as well.
+Remember to consider yourself and the situation you’ll be in, and where you’ll thrive.
+In the end, Workaway is a great learning opportunity not only in a specific field and culture but also about yourself.

 *There are a variety of organizations that allow travelers a chance to work in different locations in exchange for room and board.